 The following questions will help you understand the landscape of your software and hardware assets.
 You can also add or modify these questions to suit your requirements:

-Do you have a central IT team or does each operation centre handle their own estate?
+- Do you have a central IT team or does each operation centre handle its own estate?
 Large organisations might prefer decentralised IT departments.

 Identifying all of your current hardware and software assets can require a lot of time and resources.
 Here are four key points that may ease the process: